 Adjusting Your Sling

-Each type and brand of the sling will have its own adjustments, so make sure that you do your homework and know exactly what adjustments you can make with your chosen sling before you buy.
+Each type and brand of sling will have its own adjustments.
+Make sure to do your homework and know exactly what adjustments you can make with your chosen sling before you buy.

 Single Point Sling